okt04175/api-ms-win-core-path-HACK/README.md

 ![Blender 2.93 Alpha on Windows 7](https://raw.githubusercontent.com/nalexandru/api-ms-win-core-path-HACK/master/293_win7.png)

 ## Installation
-* Clone and build it yourself or download a statically precompiled [release].
+* Clone and build it yourself or download a precompiled release.
-* Copy the dll into Blender's installation directory.
+* Copy the x64 dll into Blender's installation directory or copy the x86 dll into C:\Windows\SysWOW64 and the x64 dll into C:\Windows\System32.

 After that it should work.